3-Ingredient Ham Glaze Recipe

 Instructions

-• Place ham in a roasting pan or baking dish and use a pastry brush to apply 1/2 of the glaze over the outside of the ham.
+• Place ham in a roasting pan or baking dish and use brush half of the glaze over the outside of the ham.
 If you have a spiral cut ham, run the brush into the grooves and between some of the slices of ham.
-Reserve remaining glaze.
+Reserve the remaining glaze.

-• Bake the ham for 30 minutes before removing and basting with 1/2 the reserved glaze.
-Place back into the oven for an additional 10 to 12 minutes or until an instant read thermometer displays an internal temperature of 140°F. NOTE: Refer to the package directions for heating the ham as the purveyor's heating instructions may vary.
+• Bake the ham for 30 minutes.
+Remove and baste with half of the reserved glaze, then bake for 10-12 minutes, or until an instant read thermometer displays an internal temperature of 140°F. (Refer to the package directions for heating the ham as well.)

-• Remove from the oven and apply the remaining glaze to the ham and serve.
+• Remove from the oven, apply the remaining glaze to the ham, and let it rest for 10-15 minutes.
+Serve hot and enjoy!

 Notes

-Please note that this recipe is to be used in conjunction with a bone-in cooked ham or bone-in cooked spiral ham with a weight of 10 to 15 pounds.
-If using a partially cooked or uncooked ham, follow the directions on the package and add the glaze toward the end.
+• This recipe is meant to be used on a 10-15 pound, bone-in cooked ham.
+If using a partially cooked or uncooked ham, follow the cooking directions on the package and add the glaze toward the end.

 Nutrition